[Outdated] Using Selenium Remote (Selenium Grid) with browser_use

 Sing this blog article

-Playwright can work with Selenium Remote (Selenium Grid), so by setting the environment variable SELENIUM_REMOTE_URL to the URL of the Selenium Remote (a URL like http://selenium-grid.example.com:4444), you can use a remote browser just like that.
+Since Playwright can use Selenium Remote (Selenium Grid), you can use a remote browser simply by setting the environment variable SELENIUM_REMOTE_URL to the Selenium Remote URL (a URL like http://selenium-grid.example.com:4444).

-However, by default, it runs in headless mode, and you can't specify the context, so customization isn't possible.
+However, by default it runs in headless mode, and you can’t specify a context, so it’s not customizable.

-By creating a customized Playwright and injecting it into the Agent, you can use Playwright as you desire.
+If you create a customized Playwright instance and inject it into the Agent, you can use Playwright exactly the way you want.

 from langchain_openai import ChatOpenAI